-Working in the office of your training solicitor, or in the office of another practicing solicitor, prior to starting PPC I can entitle you to credit.
+Working in the office of your training solicitor, or in the office of another practising solicitor, prior to starting PPC I can entitle you to credit.
 Find out more in this section.

 A successful credit application recognises legal work experience and allows your training contract to end earlier than would ordinarily be the case.